 Moreover, this commutative diagram is compatible with composition of correspondences. \end{cor} \begin{proof} As the correspondence action defined in \Cref{new-def-corr-action} is induced by the flat pull-back, exterior product, pull-back and proper push-forward, the result follows from \Cref{prop-exact sequence is compatible with pullback} and \Cref{prop-exact sequence is compatible with cross product}. \end{proof} \begin{rem} \rm{ We remark here that every morphism mentioned in this section (e.g., pull-back between schemes schemes and exterior product) is natural with respect to the restriction maps $H^p_{q,\nr}(X,n)\to H^p_{q-1,\nr}(X,n)$.
 Therefore, every morphism mentioned is compatible with the long exact sequence (\ref{equ-the canonical long exact sequence}).

-} \end{rem} We end this section with a more explicit construction of \Cref{new-def-corr-action}, under the extra assumption that we work with smooth \emph{projective} $k$-varieties. \begin{lem} Let $X$, $Y$ and $Z$ be smooth projective $k$-varieties with dimension $d_X$, $d_Y$ and $d_Z$ respectively.
+} \end{rem} We end this section with a more explicit construction of \Cref{new-def-corr-action}, under the extra assumption that we work with smooth \emph{projective} $k$-schemes. \begin{lem} Let $X$, $Y$ and $Z$ be smooth projective $k$-schemes with dimension $d_X$, $d_Y$ and $d_Z$ respectively.
 Let $[\Gamma]\in \CH^c(X\times Y)$.
 The bi-additive pairing from \Cref{new-def-corr-action}